iliqnski/BGNewsService/README.md

 BGNewsService
 =============

-Windows 8 Store application with XAML.
+Windows 8 Store app, using C# and XAML.